A2Amir/Markov-Localization-and-the-Kidnapped-Vehicle-/README.md

 We assume these variables are known:

 * A map with all landmarks in a global coordinate system, which could be a grid map of the global environment, or a database, which includes global feature points and the lane geometry.
-Here, we do not add the time index t to the map because we assume the map does not change over time (**m** represents the map (grid maps, feature maps, landmarks)).
+Here, we do not add the time index t to the map because we assume the map does not change over time (**m** represents the map, which could be grid maps, feature maps, landmarks).

-* Observations from the on-board censor, which are defined as a vector z, which includes all observations from timestep one to t.
+* Observations from the on-board censor, which are defined as a vector **z**, which includes all observations from timestep one to t.
 The observations could be range measurements, bearing angles, or images (**z<sub>1:t</sub>** represents the observation vector from time 0 to t (range measurements, bearing, images, etc)).

+* The local coordinates system and the information how the car moves between two time steps.
+We also have the controls of the car as a vector **u** which includes all control elements from time step one to t.
+Typically, you have low pitch or roll rates and velocity information (**u<sub>1:t</sub>** represents the control vector from time 0 to t (yaw/pitch/roll rates and velocities)).

+These values are unknown:

+The position of the car at time t is defined with **x**, If we assume we have a 2D map for example, x includes a position with x and y coordinates and the orientation phi.

+* x and y coordinates and also the orientation phi (**x<sub>t</sub>** represents the pose (position (x,y) + orientation θ)).